whykay-01/capacity-management/loaning-system/README.md

 # Quickstart Guide on Dockerizing the Loaning System Dashboard

+Prereqs: Homebrew package manager for Mac OS/Linux and Linux system

-### NOTE: Please run the follwing commands in the terminal to ensure that you have Docker installed on your system:
+### NOTE: Please run the following commands in the terminal to ensure that you have Docker installed on your system:

 ```
 brew update